 Trophies at the 2023 Inspire Justice Awards

-Anyone can submit a nomination across our 13 award categories, whether it be for a colleague, supervisor, manager, family member, partner, friend, or member of the public.
+Anyone can submit a nomination for any of our categories, whether it be from a colleague, supervisor, manager, family, partner, friend, or member of the public.

-After the nomination period closes on Thursday 4 July, all the submissions will be judged by a panel of industry experts.
-The shortlisted finalists and their nominators will be notified of their success at the end of July.
-Finalists will be invited to attend the awards ceremony on Thursday 12 September at the Queen Elizabeth II Centre in London.
+After the nomination period closes on Tuesday 22 July, all the submissions will be judged by a panel of industry experts.
+The shortlisted finalists will be notified of their success and invited to attend the awards ceremony on Thursday 25 September at the Queen Elizabeth II Centre in London.

-You can save your nomination and complete it later but remember to submit your final nomination before the new closing date of Thursday 4 July.
+You can save your nomination and complete it later, but remember to submit your final nomination no later than the closing date of Tuesday 22 July.

-We have provided guidance to help you with the nomination process below the nomination form.
-If you need further support with submitting your nomination, please get in contact below.
+We have provided guidance to help you with the nomination process below in the form.
+If you need further support submitting your nomination, please get in touch with us.

 "*" indicates required fields